42-49 St. Martin's Lane,

 The most distinctive item in the well raked stadium style auditorium was the screen, which appeared to float in front of the rear wall.
 There were no screen curtains and masking wrapped around the edges from behind.

-In 1975, it became the ‘permanent home’ of Walt Disney films – actually this lasted five years before the Odeon returned to normal programming.
+On July 21 1975, it became the ‘permanent home’ of Walt Disney films screening “Lady and the Tramp” - actually this lasted five years before the Odeon returned to normal programming.
 Screen curtains were added in front of the ‘floating screen’ at this period of time.

 Rank then made an attempt to turn it into an art house and it was renamed the Lane Cinema.
 But less than a year later it closed, only to be taken over by Artificial Eye who renamed it the Lumiere Cinema and who had considerably more success than Rank with art house films.